 Pop culture comes alive at Oz Comic Con each year, held at the Brisbane Convention & Exhibition Centre.
-Watch this space for dates and special guest announcements.
+Keep an eye out for special guest announcements.

 Don your dirndl and lederhosen and get to the Brisbane Showgrounds to take part in Oktoberfest.
 Indulge in tradition and try bratwurst, pork knuckles (Schweinshaxe), as well as Black Forest cake (Schwarzwalder Kirschtorte) with a side of German-brewed beer.

 Throwing open the doors of Brisbane’s most interesting spaces in October, visitors will be invited to go behind the scenes in design studios, places of worship, heritage spaces, medical labs and emergency facilities.

 The long-time rivalry between the Qantas Wallabies and the New Zealand All Blacks will descend on Suncorp Stadium, with Bledisloe Cup fever certain to take over the city.
 Can the Wallabies get the win?

 Queensland Ballet’s production of this favourite childhood tale about the boy who never grows up will play out at QPAC.
 Witness Wendy and her brother's adventures in Neverland with Peter Pan.